What Does it Mean to Be Pre-Qualified for a Credit Card?

 Does checking to see if you're pre-qualified affect your credit score?

-No, checking whether you’re pre-qualified will not impact your credit score.
-Lenders who offer pre-qualification rely on a soft credit inquiry to access your credit profile.
-These soft inquiries don't affect your credit score in any way.
+No, checking whether you're pre-qualified will not impact your credit score.
+Card issuers who offer pre-qualification rely on a soft credit inquiry to access your credit profile.
+Soft credit inquiries don't affect your credit score in any way.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.